Ladies and Gentlemen

 b) Secretarial Auditors:

-Pursuant provisions of section 204 of the Companies Act 2013 read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company has at itsmeeting held on 10th August 2017 appointed M/s S.S.
-Bhati &Associates a firm ofCompany Secretaries in practice to undertake the Secretarial Audit of the Company for thefinancial year 2017-18.
+Pursuant provisions of section 204 of the Companies Act 2013 read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company has at itsmeeting held on 12th August 2019 appointed M/s S.S.
+Bhati &Associates a firm ofCompany Secretaries in practice to undertake the Secretarial Audit of the Company for thefinancial year 2019-20.

 The Company is committed to good Corporate Governance as the requirement of theSchedule V of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.
 Asrequired under Schedule V of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 a detailed report on Corporate Governance together with Auditor'sCertificate on compliance of conditions of Corporate Governance is annexed herewith as"Annexure - C" and is forming integral part of this Report.

 The main business of the Company is financing & investment in shares etc. andgranting loans to related or unrelated parties.
 All related party transactions that wereentered into during the financial year were on an arm's length basis and were in theordinary course of business.
 All related party transactions are placed before the Auditcommittee for their consideration and approval.
 None of the transactions with relatedparties falls under the scope of section 188(1) of the Act.
-However the related partytransactions so entered are disclosed in note no 29 of Financial Statement of the Companyas attached herewith.
+However the related partytransactions so entered are disclosed in note No. 32 to Financial Statement of the Companyas attached herewith.
 During the year under review no material related party transactionwas entered by the Company.
 The Policy relating to related party transactions dulyapproved by the Board of Directors of the Company has been placed on the Company's websitewww.sainikfinance.com

 Pursuant to the provisions of section 177(9) & (10) of the Companies Act 2013 readwith the rules made thereunder and pursuant to the provision of SEBI (Listing Obligationsand Disclosure Requirements) 2015 the Company has established a Vigil Mechanism to beknown as the 'Whistle Blower Policy' for its Directors and Employees to report instancesof unethical behaviour actual or suspected fraud or violation of the Company's Code ofConduct.
 The aim of the policy is to provide adequate safeguards against victimization ofWhistle Blower who avails of the mechanism and also provide direct access to the Chairmanof the Audit Committee in appropriate or exceptional cases.